Updated on April 19 at 2:52 p.m. ET

 - 2016 House election: +23.39 Farenthold

-Farenthold announced he would not seek a fifth term after several former staffers accused him of harassment and of verbally abusive behavior in his congressional office.
+Farenthold announced in December 2017 he would not seek a fifth term after several former staffers accused him of harassment and of verbally abusive behavior in his congressional office.
 He initially resisted pressure to bow out even after the House Ethics Committee opened a new inquiry into his alleged behavior.
+In April, he abruptly resigned from Congress altogether.

 Bill Shuster, Pennsylvania 9th district